Five-year Goals and Associated Interim Benchmarks

-From North Carolina Central University: North Carolina Central University (NCCU) is a historically black college and university (HBCU), founded in 1910 to provide a liberal arts education for African Americans.
+From North Carolina Central University: North Carolina Central University (NCCU) is a historically black university (HBCU) founded in 1910 to provide a liberal arts education for African Americans.
 NCCU is located in close proximity to the world-renowned Research Triangle Park and is one of the 17 constituent institutions in the UNC System.
-NCCU’s mission is to provide underserved populations with greater access to higher education – nearly 65 percent (Fall 2018, IPEDS) of NCCU students receive Pell Grants (a federal subsidy available to low-income undergraduate students), and the university has a variety of programs available to assist low-income students.
+The university’s 2019-2024 Strategic Plan, Charting a New Landscape for Student-Centered Success, aligns with the UNC System’s strategic plan metrics.
+NCCU’s mission is to provide underserved populations with greater access to higher education.
+In Fall 2020, there were 6,067 degree-seeking undergraduate students across all classes.
+Of that figure, 3,088 (56.4%) were Pell recipients; for first-time new undergraduates, 791 (64.2%) were Pell recipients.
+The university has a variety of programs available to assist low-income students.
 For example, the university’s End Zone Initiative has been successful in assisting part-way home students in returning to the university to complete their undergraduate degrees.
-Since the program’s inception in 2016, more than 240 students have graduated with a Bachelor of Science in Behavioral and Social Sciences.

 By 2021-22, NCCU will produce 400 rural graduates, an increase of 16.3% (56 additional rural completions over a base of 344).

 From North Carolina Central University: While NCCU’s academic programs attract students from across the state, a major objective is to attract and enroll students from rural areas and provide services to ensure their success.
 For example, the university is developing programs in rural counties that will improve K-12 education and health care.
-One such example is a partnership between NCCU and Halifax County School System.
-A root-cause analysis was conducted to determine Halifax County’s need for improved student achievement.
-Working through the partnership, the school system rolled out a competency-based pilot education program.
-NCCU also developed a cross-disciplinary approach to outreach in Halifax County, and now a health disparities outreach effort is underway through the university’s Julius L. Chambers Biomedical/Biotechnology Research Institute.
+NCCU’s School of Education began working with Warren County Schools in the fall of 2019 through the university’s Office of School Partnerships and hosted a classroom management professional development opportunity in October of 2019.
+Over the past year and despite the challenges presented by COVID-19, the School of Education has met with teachers virtually who are studying for the Praxis exam and has plans for a follow up visit to Warren County Schools to continue support of the county’s educators.
+NCCU has a health disparities outreach effort underway through the university’s Julius L. Chambers Biomedical/Biotechnology Research Institute with Halifax County.
 The university’s Office of Undergraduate Admissions is focusing its recruitment efforts on students from rural counties by increasing contact with high schools, community agencies, current students, and alumni who reside in or near rural counties and areas.

 Five-year Graduation Rates